vannguyengd/gooddata-ui/docs/10_vis__dashboard_view.md

 -   `isWidgetWithInsightType(type)` – to match widgets with insights with a particular visualization type
 -   `isWidgetWithKpiRef(ref)` – to match widgets with a particular KPI
 -   `isWidgetWithKpiType(comparisonType)` – to match widgets with KPI of a certain comparison type (e.g. Previous Period)
+-   `isCustomWidget: ()` - to match widgets that are not commonly part of the dashboard (e.g. your custom widgets added in DashboardView `layoutTransform` callback)

 ### Auxiliary hooks